RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/20-PRV.md

 <sup>14</sup> Cast in thy lot among us; let us all have one purse:
 <sup>15</sup> My son, walk not thou in the way with them; refrain thy foot from their path:
 <sup>16</sup> For their feet run to evil, and make haste to shed blood.
-<sup>17</sup> Surely in vain the net is spread in the sight of any bird .
+<sup>17</sup> Surely in vain the net is spread in the sight of any bird.
 <sup>18</sup> And they lay wait for their [own] blood; they lurk privily for their [own] lives.
 <sup>19</sup> So [are] the ways of every one that is greedy of gain; [which] taketh away the life of the owners thereof.
 <sup>20</sup> Wisdom crieth without; she uttereth her voice in the streets: